 How I Got Over Myself and Learned To Love Childish Gambino's New Album

 “Funk used to be a baaad word” George Clinton teased at the commencement of Funkadelic‘s 1975 challenge-all Let’s Take It To The Stage.
 Thing is, funk was alive and well even before Clinton and the mob made it a lifestyle, free of its stigma.
 James Brown knew The One, and was perhaps the very first pastor of its gospel.
 It was on The Godfather’s foundation that Sly made it wholesome and Jimi made it purple and paisley nearly 15 years before anyone had their eyes on Minneapolis or the storm that Prince was brewing as greats grew old and stagnant.
-Fast forward to the 21st century: D’Angelo is carrying the flag, armed with the baddest band out and all of the squeaks, squalls and skills to do it his damn self if need me.
+Fast forward to the 21st century: D’Angelo is carrying the flag, armed with the baddest band out and all of the squeaks, squalls and skills to do it his damn self if need be.
 A true-funksman in every regard.

 But if you’re reading this it’s because you too are a music nerd torn up by the curious case that is Childish Gambino‘s P-Funk romp, “Awaken, My Love!” (that, or you’re just wondering what’s wrong with this guy — which is fine.)
 If that’s the case, you don’t need another history lesson.
 That’s what we do.
-We’re the dudes that treated Clinton, Stone, Brown and Hendrix like the apostles, that made the playlist of cuts Bino referenced while going through the record, that weren’t sure if we were hearing genuine live-the-life funk a la Starchild or just novelty sans commitment.
+We’re the dudes that treated Clinton, Stone, Brown, and Hendrix as the apostles, that made the playlist of cuts Bino referenced while going through the record, that weren’t sure if we were hearing genuine live-the-life funk a la Starchild or just novelty sans commitment.
 People call us snobs, we prefer “well-versed curators.”
 Unfortunately, good as we are at tracing the roots of everyone’s favorite sounds, getting back to the good old present proves to be a consistent issue.

 Now, it’s been hard not to keep an eye on what Donald Glover’s been cultivating on-screen or on-record as Gambino this year.
 With Atlanta, Glover brought everyday eeriness to his hometown’s storied haunts, pulling the weird out of the mundane.
 Curb Your Enthusiasm meets Hustle & Flow: quiet edge with a ton of bite.
 My Love hits with the same cerebral straight-to-the-dome precision.
 Gives you the same shit-eating grin as you pick apart each detail.
 Leaves you with the same “but do I really get it” hole.
 Sure, the influences are front and center, but what’s the shame in that?
 Chance tapped into Kirk Franklin’s bag of gospel tricks for his breakout record (and brought the church to a certain Chicagoan hip-hop forefather for his own beautifully chaotic 2016 release.)
 Maybe it is a little on-the-nose (in both cases,) but why can’t Glover go full Funkenstein?
 Why are the heavies above reproach?
 And why won’t heads let this go?
 I need the answers, Sway.
 I’m crumbling under the weight of years of rigid listening habits.